 Months for fruit to ripen:

-6. A change in color from green to yellow is the
+6. A change in color from green to yellow signals the start

 Storage after harvest:

 2 days at room temperature, one week refrigerated.